MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/WindowsXamlHost.md

 ## Host a custom UWP control

 You can use the **WindowsXamlHost** control to host any custom UWP control.
 To do this, you must have the source code for the custom control so you can compile it with your application, and you must make several updates to your project.
-For a walkthrough that demonstrates how to do this, see [Host a custom UWP control in a WPF app using XAML Islands](/windows/apps/desktop/modernize/host-custom-control-with-xaml-islands).

 ## Host a first-party UWP control